-The outstanding performance values of the CyberCool 2 come into their own in Mixed mode: it makes efficient use of condensation pressure control to reduce the amount of energy consumed by the compressors to a minimum.
+In Mixed mode, the outstanding performance values of the CyberCool 2 have maximum impact: it efficiently utilizes the condensation pressure control in Mixed mode to cut the energy consumption of the compressors to a minimum.

-Innovation: Unlike conventional solutions, with "Mixed Mode Boost" the CyberCool 2 makes 100 % use of the surfaces of the DX coils without reducing the fan speed, dramatically enhancing energy efficiency and slashing operating costs.
+Innovation: Unlike conventional chiller solutions, with "Mix Mode Boost" the CyberCool 2 makes 100 % use of the surfaces of the DX coils without having to regulate the fan speed.
+This dramatically enhances energy efficiency and slashes operating costs.

 DX mode/Compressor cooling: The CyberCool 2 cuts operating costs to a minimum in every operating mode, even in relatively energy-intensive DX mode: in DX mode, the CyberCool2 achieves the best efficiency values in mission-critical applications compared with competing systems – every time.